BBCAS4/grace-website/AZURE_DEPLOYMENT.md

 4. **Contact form not working**:
    - Verify RESEND_API_KEY is set correctly
    - Check application logs for errors

+5. **"No new trace" error**:
+   - This usually indicates the app failed to start properly
+   - Check that Node.js version matches (18.x)
+   - Verify the standalone deployment structure is correct
+   - Ensure startup script has execute permissions

 ### View Logs:
 ```bash